How Carspring works:

 We always ensure your car has 6 months left on its MOT.
 However, often an MOT simply isn't required.
 If it is, at this stage we'll put it through the MOT test, a tyre checkup and a service, making any minor repairs that need to be made.

 We don’t leave anything to chance.
-Here, we get independent mechanics to undertake an RAC-approved inspection.
+Here, we get the best mechanics to undertake a Carspring inspection.
 They take a detailed inspection of every aspect of your car, including bodywork, engine, electrics, mechanics, wheels, tyres and interior.
 Then, they take it out for a road test.
-This includes a 5-10 mile test drive by a highly trained RAC-approved mechanic.
+This includes a 5-10 mile test drive by a highly trained Carspring-approved mechanic.

 This is where we get really OCD.
 We get the hoover out, we get the carpet cleaner out.
 We go crazy.
 Giving your car a seriously deep clean.
 We’ll spray a little bit of air-freshener here and there to make sure that your used car has that satisfying new-car smell.